GP ADHD Prescribing in Western Australia

 Long-acting prodrug stimulant with once-daily dosing.
 PBS-listed for ADHD with appropriate authority prescribing.
 Smooth onset and duration, lower abuse potential than other stimulants.

 Non-stimulant medications (e.g. atomoxetine) can be prescribed by GPs in all states with fewer restrictions.
+Some methylphenidate products have experienced intermittent supply shortages — Rubifen LA is expected to stabilise by mid-2026 and Vyvanse supply has normalised.
+All Australian states now accept interstate Schedule 8 stimulant prescriptions.
 Always verify current PBS listings and authority requirements.

 How It Works for Patients in WA